RK22000/Narative.IO/README.md

 ## What we learned

 We learned the basics of Convex and how to use it for backend development.
+We learned how to use Together.ai's LLM models and how to integrate it into a full-stack web development project.

 ## What's next for Narrative.ai